astridx/meinblog/sik/r/react-slider/index.md

 ---
-title: "How to React Slider"
+title: 'How to React Slider'
-description: "In this React component tutorial, we will build a React Slider Component with a Range that can be used horizontally as example, but can be extended to be used vertically too ..."
+description: 'In this React component tutorial, we will build a React Slider Component with a Range that can be used horizontally as example, but can be extended to be used vertically too ...'
-date: "2019-12-02T07:52:46+02:00"
+date: '2019-12-02T07:52:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react slider", "react slider component", "react slider example", "react slider range", "react range"]
+keywords:
+  [
+    'react slider',
+    'react slider component',
+    'react slider example',
+    'react slider range',
+    'react range',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />